tonethar/IGME-230-GDD-2017-Fall/notes/HW-magnetic-poetry.md

 ### I. Get Started
-Download the start file and open it in Chrome - it should look like this:
+THe initial state of the app looks like this:

 ![Web Page](_images/mag-poetry-1.jpg)